-The Marshall Scholarships is a fully funded scholarship.
+The Marshall Scholarships is a fully funded undergraduate scholarship.
 This scholarship is offered by Marshall Aid Commemoration Commission, UK.
 Students from America are eligible to apply.
-This scholarship is available for undergraduate studies.
 About £38,000 a year is offered to American students entering first year in the Fall Term in any undergraduate degree program.

 Marshall Scholarships finance young Americans of high ability to study for a graduate degree in the United Kingdom.
 Up to 50 young Americans are selected each year to study a graduate degree at a UK university, in any field of study.

 As future leaders, with a lasting understanding of British society, Marshall Scholars strengthen the enduring relationship between the British and American peoples, their governments and their institutions.
 Marshall Scholars are talented, independent and wide-ranging, and their time as Scholars enhances their intellectual and personal growth.
 Their direct engagement with Britain through its best academic programmes contributes to their ultimate personal success.

 - Level of Study: Undergraduate

 - Program Period: According to the selected Bachelor program.